 Users should be granted read, write and execution rights on the relevant file systems as per their user role.

 - Display prompt for the elevation for administrators

-This setting ensures that a prompt is displayed when any privileged operation is performed from an administrative user.
+This setting ensures that a prompt is displayed when any privileged operation is performed from an administrative user or authorized accounts.

 - Deny elevation for standard users

 For all standard / normal users, applications should not run with elevated or admin privileges.

 - Detect application installations and prompt for elevation

 This setting will ensure that no programs are installed automatically without displaying a prompt and notifying the user about the installation.

 Linux server security